matloff/R-vs.-Python-for-Data-Science/README.md

 For example, I once needed code to do fast calculation of nearest-neighbors of a given data point.
 (NOT code using that to do classification.)
-I was able to immediately find not one but two packages to do this.
-By contrast, just now I tried to find nearest-neighbor code for Python and at least with my cursory search in PyPi, came up empty-handed; there was just one implementation that described itself as simple and straightforward, nothing fast.
+I was able to immediately find not one but two packages in CRAN to do this.
+By contrast, recently I tried to find nearest-neighbor code for Python and at least with my cursory search in PyPi, came up empty-handed; there was just one implementation that described itself as simple and straightforward, nothing fast.

 The following (again, cursory) searches in PyPI turned up nothing: EM algorithm; log-linear model; Poisson regression; instrumental variables;